preston/cql-studio/README.md

 # CQL Tests UI

-***This project has been contributed to `cqframework` at https://github.com/cqframework/cql-tests-ui!
-This original version will be archived.***

 A web application for viewing and analyzing CQL (Clinical Quality Language) test results created from [CQL Tests Runner](https://github.com/cqframework/cql-tests-runner/issues/40).

 #### Cross-Engine Comparison Summary